zloeber/awesome-declarative-config/README.md

 ## Declarative Manifests

-The crux of a declarative configuration file is the manifest used to actually declare things.
-The input for a declarative application, platform, or engine will be one or more declarative manifests that meed the following criteria to be on this list;
+The crux of a declarative configuration file is the manifest used to actually declare desired state.
+The input for a declarative application, platform, or engine will be one or more declarative manifests that meet the following criteria to be on this list;

 * Are human readable
 * Follow a concrete configuration schema or language definition
 * Present a reduction of overall complexity to the operator

 We do not include dependency graphing or other more complex mechanisms as a requirement as it is perfectly plausible to meet the above criteria without advanced pathing/convergence techniques.
 The manifest format is not relevant either.
 They need only be human readable so that one can look at a manifest and understand what the end state will be if processed.
-This means toml, hcl, json, ini, cuelang, and (the ever loved/hated) yaml are perfectly valid declarative configuration formats on [this list](LIST.md).
+This means toml, hcl, json, ini, cuelang, and the ever loved/hated yaml are perfectly valid declarative configuration formats on [this list](LIST.md).

 ## What Does Not Qualify